 It may be difficult to move a company if you want to grow or relocate your office.
-In this case, you need to update your business address with the Internal Revenue Service (IRS); however, you will also need to let the IRS know with any changes to the responsible party of your company on your Employer Identification Number (EIN).
+In this case, you need to update your business address with the Internal Revenue Service (IRS); however, you will also need to let the IRS know if there are any changes to the responsible party of your company on your Employer Identification Number (EIN).

 You have finally incorporated and obtained your Employer Identification Number for your business.
 During this process, you have provided contact information for a responsible party on your EIN.
 The responsible party is a member/officer of your new company.
 You will need to update the responsible party of your company on file with the IRS if this person changes.